johntango/StreamingAvatar/README.md

+# Testing Special Agent with VectorDB knowledge base.
+Using OpenAI Assistant

+### Generate Assistant in OpenAI Playground and Also Drag and Drop files to create VectorDB (10,000 files allowed)

+### Assistant has Vector DB attached.
+No Need to attach to Thread

+### New Threads can be generated for Assistant and they will access VectorDB

+### Test by asking LLM "What is your source".
+It will respond - "Your files"

+### This all works with streaming Avatar

 # Streaming Avatar Demo

 NEW: We have an SDK now!
 The SDK is an NPM package that you can easily add to your website and use for Streaming Avatar functionality.
 Please check it out at https://www.npmjs.com/package/@heygen/streaming-avatar